-The Boston Terrier’s breed characteristics shows that they have high energy levels and are very playful, with age and health contributing to how much exercise they can do with.
+The Boston Terrier’s breed characteristics show that they have high energy levels and are very playful, with age and health contributing to how much exercise they can do with.

-On average, a healthy adult Boston Terrier would need one hour of daily exercise, given their high energy levels.
-Boston Terrier puppies need 5 minutes of exercise per month of age (up to twice a day).
+Healthy adult Boston Terriers need one hour of daily exercise, given their high energy levels.
+Puppies need 5 minutes of exercise per month of age (up to twice a day).
 Senior Bostons require less exercise than adults.

 The key differences are how healthy your furry friend is, and the age.
 It’s not uncommon to see a 10yr old Boston being as active and energetic as a 5yr old.

 Continue reading to learn how you can determine your Boston Terrier’s exercise needs, and then what activities are best.

 However, before getting started with exercising your pooch, there are a few things you should know about to ensure the safety of your Boston Terrier at all times.